EikenDram/kube-build/README.md

 ## Create new deployment

-Download from [release](https://github.com/EikenDram/kube-build/releases/) `build.tar` and `build-tool.tar` for your platform and unpack them
+Download from [releases](https://github.com/EikenDram/kube-build/releases/) `build.tar.gz` and `build-tool.tar.gz` for your platform and unpack them

-Build tool uses deployment configuration from `config/values.yaml`.
-Update necessary parameters:
+Build tool uses configuration from `config/values.yaml`.
+Change necessary parameters:

 - server.hostname - hostname of your server

 - server.ip - ip address of your server

-- server.ssh - generate ssh key to access core user with command
+- server.ssh - generate ssh key to access server with command
 ```sh
 ssh-keygen
 ```
 and copy content of `id_rsa.pub`

-- server.admin.name and server.admin.password - credentials for server's user that uses password authentication
+- server.admin.name and server.admin.password - credentials for server's user that will use password authentication in case ssh key gets lost

 - server.ntp - NTP server in your air-gapped network

-- server.dummy - default route for your server
+- server.dummy - dummy default route for your server, if your network configuration doesn't have one

 - cluster.user and cluster.password - credentials that will be used for accessing most cluster resources

 - registry.user and registry.password - credentials that will be used for accessing private docker registry inside cluster

+- charts.user and charts.password - credentials that will be used for accessing chartmuseum repository

 - registry.cert - self-signed certificate for docker registry server